-1. Discuss the program's potential impact on the implementation or maintenance of highdemand programs at HBIs.
+1. Discuss the program's potential impact on the implementation or maintenance of high-demand programs at HBIs.

 The University does not anticipate any impact on the implementation or maintenance of high-demand programs at HBIs.
-There are no Ph.D. programs, or other doctoral degrees, in Space Operations in Maryland or the rest of the United States.
-The proposed Ph.D. in Space Operations would be the first.
+There are no Ph.D. in Project Management programs in the state or regionally.